How to enter

 General Regatta Information

-- Entries close Weds 19 April 8pm, or sooner if oversubscribed, which is very likely
+- Entries formally close Thursday 21st April 2022 at 6pm, but may be suspended sooner if oversubscribed, which is very likely

 - The Regatta starts at 07:30

 - Racing is at six minute intervals

 - Fours and Eights races use no more than six lanes

 - CRI will be used to determine seedings / lane allocation for heats and straight finals, overseas crews with zero CRI will be randomly allocated lanes